MuskanJ30/Anomaly-Detection/README.md

 #### Data Preprocessing and Visualization:

-Load and preprocess the ETTh2 dataset to extract relevant features, namely MUFL (Machine Utilization and Failure Level) and LULL (Load Usage Level).
-Visualize the data to understand its structure and distribution, including training and validation subsets.
+Extracts relevant features from the ETTh2 dataset, specifically MUFL (Machine Utilization and Failure Level) and LULL (Load Usage Level).
+Visualizes the data to understand its structure and distribution, including training and validation subsets.

 #### Anomaly Detection using KMeans Scorer:

-Implement the KMeans Scorer from the Darts library to detect anomalies.
-This method uses KMeans clustering to identify deviations from normal patterns in the time series data.
+The KMeans Scorer, from the Darts library, uses KMeans clustering to identify deviations from normal patterns in time series data.
+It clusters the data into k clusters and computes an anomaly score based on the distance of data points from the cluster centroids.

-Train the KMeans Scorer on the training subset and compute anomaly scores for the validation subset.
+This method effectively identifies outliers by measuring how far data points deviate from normal clusters.
+It is well-suited for time series data where patterns and deviations are significant indicators of anomalies.

 #### Quantile-Based Anomaly Detection:

-Apply the Quantile Detector to convert the computed anomaly scores into binary anomaly flags.
-The detector uses quantile thresholds to distinguish between normal and anomalous data points.
-Fine-tune the quantile threshold to optimize the detection performance.
+The Quantile Detector converts computed anomaly scores into binary anomaly flags using quantile thresholds.
+It determines the threshold for anomalies based on the distribution of the scores.

+By adjusting the quantile threshold, the detector can adapt to different levels of sensitivity.
+This allows for fine-tuning the detection system to balance between false positives and missed anomalies.

 #### Visualization of Results:

-Plot the original time series data alongside the computed anomaly scores and detected anomalies.
-Use visualizations to highlight periods of anomalous behavior and validate the effectiveness of the detection methods.
+Displays the original time series data, computed anomaly scores, and detected anomalies.
+Uses visualizations to highlight periods of anomalous behavior and validate the effectiveness of the detection methods.

 #### Evaluation:

-Assess the performance of the anomaly detection methods by analyzing the detected anomalies and comparing them with known anomalies, if available.
-Adjust parameters and thresholds to improve detection accuracy.
+Assesses the performance of the anomaly detection methods by analyzing the detected anomalies and comparing them with known anomalies, if available.
+Adjusts parameters and thresholds to improve detection accuracy.

 #### Tools and Libraries: